 Argument Description sender String.
 Identifier for the client-side control. row Number.
 The number of the row containing the item whose new value has failed validation. columnName String.
 The name of the column containing the item. newValue String.
 The new data the user has specified for the item.

-- 0 (Default) Reject the data value and show an error message box - 1 Reject the data value with no message box - 2 Accept the data value - 3 Reject the data value but allow focus to change

-If the Return code is 0 or 1 (rejecting the data), the field with the incorrect data regains the focus.

-The ItemError event occurs instead of the ItemChanged event when the new data value fails a validation rule.
-You can force the ItemError event to occur by rejecting the value in the ItemChanged event.

-Postback calls to the server-side ItemError event

-Default postback scripts for this event are called only after an

-ItemFocusChanged event occurs on the client side.
-The default event handlers that invoke the server-side ItemError event are

-PBDataWindow_ItemFocusChanged_AND_ItemError and

-PBDataWindow ItemFocusChanged AND ItemChanged OR ItemError.

-The default event handler PBDataWindow_ItemError does not cause a postback, but instead rejects the value entered by the user.
+Applies to Web DataWindow cl ient control Return codes Set the return code to affect the outcome of the event: Reject the data Accept the data ject the data value and show an error message box ata value with no message box lata value ata value but allow focus to change Usage If the Return code is regains the focus.
+0 or 1 (rejecting the data), the field with the incorrect data data value fails a vali occurs instead of the ItemChanged event when the new dation rule.
+You can force the ItemError event to occur by the ItemChanged event.
+Default postback scr ItemFocusChanged e that invoke the serve PBDataWindow_Iten PBDataWindow_Iten The default event ha he server-side ItemError event ipts for this event are called only after an event occurs on the client side.
+The default event handlers r-side ItemError event are mFocusChanged_AND_ItemError and mFocusChanged_AND_ItemChanged_OR_ItemError. ndler PBDataWindow_ItemError does not cause a I rejects the value entered by the user.

-This script in the .aspx file displays an alert message:
+Examples This script in the .aspx file displays an alert message: function objwdw_ItemError(sender, rowNumber, columnName, newValue) { alert("ItemError: " + rowNumber + columnName + newValue); } See also ItemChanged

-'''

-function objwdw_ItemError(sender, rowNumber,

-columnName, newValue) {

-alert("ItemError: " + rowNumber + columnName +

-newValue);

-}

-'''

-ItemChanged